jasminehong2392/hongljasmine-recipes/README.md

 <iframe src="assets/10-80-enrollment.html" width=800 height=600 frameBorder=0></iframe>

+**Univariate Analysis*
+We looked at the distribution of number of steps('n_steps') and the distribution of number of ingredients('n_ingredients')

+The distributuon is skewed right  with the max count being 8, meaning that more most recipes have n_ingredients .
 <iframe
   src="assets/un1_analysis.html"
-  width="800"
-  height="600"
+  width="600"
+  height="400"
   frameborder="0"
 ></iframe>

-**Univariate Analysis**
-We looked at the distribution of number of steps('n_steps') and the distribution of number of ingredients('n_ingredients')

-The distributuon is skewed right  with the max count being 8, meaning that more most recipes have n_ingredients .

 The distribution is skewed right with the max count being 7, meaning that most recipes have 7 steps.
+<iframe
+  src="assets/un2_analysis.html"
+  width="600"
+  height="400"
+  frameborder="0"
+></iframe>

+The distribution is skewed right with the max count being 7, meaning that most recipes have 7 steps.

 **Bivariate Analysis**
-We looked at the relationship between <mark> number of steps<mark>
-and the amount of protein and the number of ingredients and the the number of steps and the number of ingredients
+We looked at the relationship between number of steps and the amount of protein and the number of ingredients and the the number of steps and the number of ingredients <br>

-For the  <mark> number of steps<mark> and the amount of protein there seems no be no correlation and a weak relationship.
+For the  number of steps and the amount of protein there seems no be no correlation and a weak relationship.
 There is an apparent outlier of4356 g of protein and 4 steps.
 The points are mainly clustered below 1000 g of protein.